MyMoneyViz.com

 You Might Be Less Diversified Than You Think

 Owning 5 different index funds across 3 accounts does not mean you are diversified if they all track similar market segments.
-You could have significant overlap without realizing it.
+You could have significant overlap without realizing it, exactly like Jordan holding the same mega-cap U.S. stocks through two different funds.

 Fidelity notes that your ideal allocation depends on your time horizon and risk tolerance, two deeply personal factors.
 But you cannot evaluate either without seeing the full picture.